qmuli/qmuli/README.md

     copyContentsLambda
       :: S3BucketId
-      -> S3Event
-      -> LambdaProgram ()
+      -> S3LambdaProgram
+    copyContentsLambda sinkBucketId = lbd
+      where
-    copyContentsLambda sinkBucketId event = do
+        lbd event = do
           let incomingS3Obj = event ^. s3eObject
               outgoingS3Obj = s3oBucketId .~ sinkBucketId $ incomingS3Obj

           -- get the content of the newly uploaded file content <- getS3ObjectContent incomingS3Obj

+          -- emit log messages that end up in the appropriate cloudwatch group/stream say "hello there!"

           -- write the content into a new file in the "output" bucket putS3ObjectContent outgoingS3Obj content

+          success "lambda had executed successfully"

 ```